Visual AI Takes Quality Control to a New Level

 • Segmentation – More complex than object detection, image segmentation can tell you a pixel-based prediction.

 • Image Regression – Regress/get a single decimal value from the image.
-For example, getting the level of worn out of the item.
+For example, getting the level of wear out of the item.

 • Anomaly Detection – Shows which image contains an anomaly and why.
 Mostly done by GAN or GRAD-CAM.